open-policy-agent/opa/docs/content/integration.md

 Integrating OPA via the Go API only works for Go software.
 Updates to OPA require re-vendoring and re-deploying the software.
 Evaluation has less overhead than the REST API because all the communication happens in the same operating-system process.
 All of the management functionality (bundles, decision logs, etc.) must be either enabled or implemented.
 Security concerns are limited to those management features that are enabled or implemented.

-Integrating via WASM is still a work-in-progress.
-But once it is finished, WASM policies will be embeddable in any programming language that has a WASM runtime.
-Evaluation will have less overhead than the REST API (because it is evaluated in the same operating-system process) and should outperform the Go API (because the policies have been compiled to a lower-level instruction set).
-Each programming language will need its own SDKs (also a WIP) that implement the management functionality and the evaluation interface.
-Typically new OPA language features will not require updating the service since neither the WASM runtime nor the SDKs will be impacted.
+Wasm policies are embeddable in any programming language that has a Wasm runtime.
+Evaluation has less overhead than the REST API (because it is evaluated in the same operating-system process) and should outperform the Go API (because the policies have been compiled to a lower-level instruction set).
+Each programming language will need its own SDKs that implement the management functionality and the evaluation interface.
+Typically new OPA language features will not require updating the service since neither the Wasm runtime nor the SDKs will be impacted.
 Updating the SDKs will require re-deploying the service.
-Security will be analogous to the Go API integration: it is mainly the management functionality that presents security risks.
+Security is analogous to the Go API integration: it is mainly the management functionality that presents security risks.